rajis31/order-list-shopify/README.md

 ## Project Setup

 - I will be using MAC OS for this.
 - Install Composer, Valet (Optional) and npm
-    - Run `composer create-project laravel/laravel proj_name`
+- Run <b>composer create-project laravel/laravel proj_name</b>
 - Run `composer require laravel/ui`
 - Run `php artisan ui vue`
 - Run `npm install`
 - Run `composer require osiset/laravel-shopify`  # This connects your app to your shopify store
 - Run `php artisan vendor:publish --tag=shopify-config` # Creates shopify config file
 - Create a new public app on the shopify partner store
 - Also make sure that you have created a store with the app installed
 - Add SHOPIFY_API_VERSION=2021-01
       SHOPIFY_API_KEY=
       SHOPIFY_API_SECRET=
       to your .env file
 - Visit https://github.com/osiset/laravel-shopify/wiki/Installation to find out more information on setting up the plugin to work with your shopfiy store
 - Run `valet park` if you are on a MAC
 - Run `valet link <link name>` which will link your project to run in the background
 - Run `valet <link name> secure` to have your app run with https connection
 - Finally run `php artisan vendor:publish --tag=shopify-migrations && php artisan migrate`
 - Note - In your app settings on shopify use https://link_name.test and https:link_name.test/authenticate for both the APP URL & APP REDIRECT
 - You should now see your app rendered in your shopify app store